kubernetes/community/contributors/devel/sig-architecture/api_changes.md

   values of a given field will not be able to handle the new values.
 However, removing a value from an enumerated set *can* be a compatible change, if handled properly (treat the removed value as deprecated but allowed).
-For enumeration-like fields that expect to add new values in the future, such as `reason` fields, please document that expectation clearly in the API field descriptions.
+For enumeration-like fields that expect to add new values in the future, such as `reason` fields, document that expectation clearly in the API field description in the first release the field is made available, and describe how clients should treat an unknown value.
 Clients should treat such sets of values as potentially open-ended.

 * For [Unions](api-conventions.md#unions), sets of fields where at most one should be set, it is acceptable to add a new option to the union if the [appropriate